-The GPSA Publication Grant is a pilot program for the 2020-2021 School year at ASU that was created to provide funding for students who are planning to publish their work in an Open-Access or Delayed Open-Access format.
+The GPSA Publication Grant was created to provide funding for students who are planning to publish their work in an Open-Access or Delayed Open-Access format.
 One purpose of the Publication Grant is to aid students in the coverage of article processing charges (APCs) for students who are in situations where they must pay for a portion or all of their own publication costs.
 Often, students are required to publish their work in order to make progress in their professional degrees, this program seeks to eliminate some of the cost barriers some students may be presented with.

 The GPSA Publication Grant Program is designed to determine whether or not a GPSA grant for publication would be utilized and beneficial for ASU’s graduate and professional students.

 You must be a current ASU graduate student (degree or non-degree seeking) enrolled in at least one graduate-level credit at the time of application and time of payment of publication fees (summer enrollment not required) to apply.
 Online students are NOT eligible for GPSA Publication Grant funding.